The assembly line is one of the great achievements in modern manufacturing.

 With the industrial revolution, manufacturers began to place operators on specialized tasks.

-So rather complete a single object, they would specialize in a single process–for example, cutting, lathing, or a particular manual assembly.
+So rather than complete a single object, they would specialize in a single process–for example, cutting, lathing, or a particular manual assembly.

 By the early 20th century, all of the parts were in place for the modern assembly line to emerge.